Jo-PHI/Jo-PHI/README.md

 # Jo Esterly

-# I focus on mapping human expertise, constructive deviation and adaptive reasoning within optimized systems.
+# My work focuses on mapping human expertise, constructive deviation and adaptive reasoning within optimized systems.
 I have conducted simulation studies tracing human overrides in system workflows and write regularly on the intersection of human expertise and AI.

 **The Problem:**